 Related: Mexico’s Best Beach Resorts

 The mark of an up-and-coming destination is often the arrival of a luxury hotel, and Puebla recently welcomed a trailblazer to its historic downtown.
-The Rosewood Puebla opened in early 2017 and has already established itself as a modern classic, mostly because every inch of the hotel is a thoughtful celebration of the city that surrounds it.
+Azul Talavera opened as a Rosewood in early 2017 and has established itself as a modern classic, mostly because every inch of the hotel is a thoughtful celebration of the city that surrounds it.
 Set in a series of 17th-century private homes, the property is a veritable historic marvel and thus carried with it lofty design restrictions from the preservation society.
 But thanks to the efforts of Eric Meza Leines, a rising architecture star known for his passion—and razor-sharp talent—for restoring historic structures, the resulting design is flawless.
 Puebla’s tapestry of influences is on full display at the Rosewood: think ancient stone walls framing contemporary local artwork; 17th-century frescoes complementing sleek furnishings; and traditional Mexican buildings decorated with ultra-modern sculptures.
 The hotel’s wow factor is not limited to aesthetics, however, as the Rosewood counts a full-service spa and three excellent restaurants on its list of temptations.
 The pièce de résistance is a chic rooftop bar that overlooks the cathedral-topped city: the perfect place to savor a margarita (or two).

 Related: Why Go Now: Mérida, Mexico